-- (a) Upon commencing the preparation of the draft TEIR, the Tribe shall issue a Notice of Preparation (Notice) to the State Clearinghouse in the State Office of Planning and Research (State Clearinghouse) and to the County for distribution to the public.
-The Notice shall provide all Interested Persons with information describing the Project and its potential Significant Effects on the Environment sufficient to enable Interested Persons to make a meaningful response or comment.
-At a minimum, the Notice shall include all of the following information: - (1) A description of the Project; - (2) The location of the Project shown on a detailed map, preferably topographical, and on a regional map; and - (3) The probable off-reservation environmental effects of the Project. - (b) The Notice shall also inform Interested Persons of the preparation of the draft TEIR and shall inform them of the opportunity to provide comments to the Tribe within thirty (30) days of the date of the receipt of the Notice by the State Clearinghouse and the County.
-The Notice shall also request Interested Persons to identify in their comments the off-reservation environmental issues and reasonable mitigation measures that the Tribe will need to have explored in the draft TEIR.
+(a) Upon commencing the preparation of the draft TEIR, the Tribe shall issue a Notice of Preparation (NOP) to the State Clearinghouse in the State Office of Planning and Research (State Clearinghouse) and to the County for distribution to the public.
+The NOP shall provide all Interested Persons with information describing the Project and its potential Significant Effects on the Off-Reservation Environment sufficient to enable Interested Persons to make a meaningful response or comment.
+At a minimum, the NOP shall include all of the following information:

+- (1) A description of the Project; - (2) The proposed location of the Project, shown on a detailed map, preferably topographical, and on a regional map; and - (3) The probable off-reservation environmental effects of the Project. - (b) The NOP shall also inform Interested Persons of the preparation of the draft TEIR and shall inform them of the opportunity to provide comments to the Tribe within thirty (30) days of the date of the receipt of the NOP by the State Clearinghouse and the County.
+The NOP shall also request Interested Persons to identify in their comments the off-reservation environmental issues, potentially significant off-reservation impacts, and reasonable mitigation measures that the Tribe should analyze in the draft TEIR.